aptise/lua-resty-peter_sslers/README.md

 ### Details

-This approach makes aggressive use of caching in the nginx workers (via worker lru and a shared dict) and Redis; caching both hits and misses.
+This approach makes aggressive use of caching in the Nginx workers (via worker lru and a shared dict) and Redis; caching both hits and misses.

-The nginx worker dicts are shared across reloads (`kill -HUP {PID}`); so if a bad value gets in there you must restart or wait for the timeout.
+The Nginx worker dicts are shared across reloads (`kill -HUP {PID}`); so if a bad value gets in there you must restart or wait for the timeout.

 The logic in pseudocode: